-In this chapter of The Ultimate Guide to Cannabis Extraction, we’ll explore all the cannabis and hemp end-products that are popular on the market today.
-We’ll provide an overview of all the best sellers in today’s market and, more importantly, we’ll take a look into emerging consumer trends on the up-and-coming products that are showing growing consumer demand.
+In this chapter of The Ultimate Guide to Cannabis Extraction, we’ll explore all the wonderful cannabis and hemp end-products that are popular with consumers on the market today.
+We’ll provide an overview of all the best sellers and, more importantly, we’ll take a look into emerging consumer trends on the up-and-coming products that are showing increasing consumer demand.

-What follows is an overview of the most popular end-products that are derived from this wonderfully complex plant and from each stage of the cannabinoid derivative journey; from ‘raw’ barely-processed products, through to the primary stages of extraction and into further stages of refinement and increased potency.
+What follows is an overview of the most popular end-products that are derived from this complex plant and from each stage of the cannabinoid derivative journey; from ‘raw’ barely-processed products such as flower, through to the primary stages of extraction and into further stages of refinement and increased potency.

 But of course each day new products are innovated, so really the story of cannabis and hemp as a mass market consumable good is just beginning.
 As more states are legalized and laws around the consumption of cannabis and hemp derivatives are relaxed, this industry is set to continue to grow and expand.

 Welcome to the messy patchwork of state-specific laws that is the US cannabis and hemp industry!
 Let’s be clear, at the beginning of 2021 cannabis is still classified as a Schedule I drug and illegal federally.
 However, as you may already know, each state has its own laws and some have only recently flipped to medicinal or full adult.

 Currently, here is the current state of play post-election November 2020:

 As prohibition of cannabis and hemp products is gradually erased from the US via decriminalization and legalization there is a growing consumer demand for more sophisticated administration methods and varying concentrations.
 This means that cannabis and hemp end-product producers need to stay on top of market trends and expand their end-product offerings.